wp-plugins/wurfl-image-tailor-connector/readme.txt

 However, do not use `wp_get_attachment_image_src()` because we cannot hook into it (yet)!

-Right now it hooks into these WordPress filters:
+Right now the plugin hooks into these WordPress filters:

  - wp_get_attachment_image_attributes
  - the_content